Skip to Content

 • The tenant owes rent when he or she moves out of the rental unit.

-Wrongfully withholding a tenant’s security deposit may attract penalties in Texas.
-These penalties usually include paying for the tenant’s attorney fees plus paying the renter three times the security deposit amount.
+Wrongfully withholding a security deposit may attract penalties in Texas.
+If a landlord fails to return the deposit or provide an itemized list of deductions within the required time frame, these penalties usually include paying for the tenant’s attorney fees, plus paying the tenant three times the security deposit amount.

-This overview of the security deposit laws in Texas is only meant to be informational.
+This overview of the Texas security deposit laws is only meant to be informational.
 For specific questions, please seek help from a qualified Texas attorney.
-You could also review section 92.101-109 of the Texas Property Code for the full scope of the law.
+You could also review section 92.101-109 of the Texas Property Code for the full scope of the Texas law.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.